-The Ahearn Sports Complex is made up of the Field House, Gymnasium, Natatorium, and miscellaneous areas designed for use by the Department of Kinesiology, the Department of Athletics, Rec Services, and the Division of Continuing Education.
+The Ahearn Sports Complex is made up of the Field House, Gymnasium, Natatorium, and miscellaneous areas designed for use by the Department of Kinesiology, the Department of Athletics, Rec Services, and K-State Global Campus.
 These departments have use priority.
 A Request to Use Ahearn Sports Complex form (Attachment 210) must be completed by the requestor and approved by the Division of Facilities to reserve time and space in this building.

 Events that are hazardous to either students, participants, facilities, or equipment are not permitted.